To quote Flannery O’Connor, sometimes, “I write because I don’t know what I think until I read what I say.”

-I believe that storytelling is one of our most powerful communication tools, because it reminds us that we are not alone, and that we are a lot more alike than we think.
+I believe that storytelling is one of our most powerful abilities as humans, because it reminds us that we are not alone, and that we are a lot more alike than we think.

-I believe we have become a very fractured world, but that we crave connection.
+I believe we have become a very isolated world, but that we crave connection.

 And that telling the truth, whether that’s through fact or fiction, is one of the only ways to connect, and get closer to ourselves, and, through that, closer to each other.

 My work has appeared in Lonely Planet, enRoute Magazine, The National Post, The Montreal Gazette, The Rumpus, CBC.ca; and on CBC radio and television, Global TV, City TV, the American Heroes channel and the Investigation Discovery channel.